jfrog/jfrog-cli/README.md

 _Mission Control_ through their respective REST APIs.
 By using the JFrog CLI, you can greatly simplify your automation scripts making them more readable and easier to maintain.
-Several features of the JFrog CLI makes your scripts more efficient and reliable:
+Several features of the JFrog CLI make your scripts more efficient and reliable:

 - Multithreaded upload and download of artifacts make builds run faster
 - Checksum optimization reduces redundant file transfers